Dorset Joint Railway

 In 1899 work began to widen the trackbed between Blandford and Bailey Gate in readiness for a second set of rails, at an estimated cost of £35,000.
 The Parish Council petitioned for the station to be moved to a more convenient location to allow for a goods siding, but this request was refused.
 At Spetisbury the extra (Up) line was added on the west side of the existing single line, which was retained as the future Down line.
 Photographic evidence suggests that, as part of this work, the disc-and-crossbar signal at the station was moved temporarily to a new location adjacent to the boundary fence, as it stood in the way of the new Up line.
 The existing platform was lengthened (again) and a new Up platform 300' long was added, together with a brick-built booking office and waiting rooms.
 Steps were built to access the new platform from the lane below, and a foot crossing was provided to allow passengers to cross from one platform to the other.
 The new double-track was brought into use on 29-April-1901 and the two old signals and platform levers abolished.

 In connection with the doubling work a new ground-level signal-box was provided at Spetisbury, which was situated on the Up side of the line immediately next to the south (station) end of the parapet of Bridge 213.
 There are no known close-up photographs of this box, but from contemporary pictures of the station it appears to have been to the S&DJR Type 2 design, which is curious as the S&DJR Type 3 style had been in use since about 1895.
-The official opening date for the signal-box is not known, as unfortunately no copy of the relevant S&DJR Signal Instruction appears to have survived, but clearly it would have been on or before 29-April-1901.
+The official opening date for the signal-box is not known, as unfortunately no copy of the relevant S&DJR Signal Instruction appears to have survived, but clearly it would have been on or about 29-April-1901.
 Spetisbury now became a block-post; ETT working between Blandford and Bailey Gate was abolished and replaced by normal double-track Absolute Block working on the two new sections Blandford - Spetisbury - Bailey Gate, probably using the standard S&DJR block telegraph instruments.

 The new layout at Spetisbury was very simple and consisted merely of the Up and Down lines with a single crossover between them (located on top of Bridge 213).
 The S&DJR 1901 signal diagram shows that Distant, Home and Starting signals were provided in both directions and two shunt signals for the crossover.
 (Note: the signal diagram for Spetisbury in "An Historical Survey of the Somerset & Dorset Railway" is incorrect as the functions of levers 5 & 6 have been reversed.)
-The signal-box was equipped with a 9-lever ground-level lever-frame which was probably of the Stevens & Sons 'knee' pattern, especially as a later visitor noted that it was the version with weighted levers at each of the frame (for the Distant signals) which pulled down much closer to the floor than the remainder .
+The signal-box was equipped with a 9-lever ground-level lever-frame which was probably of the Stevens & Sons 'knee' pattern (see note below), especially as a later visitor noted that it was the version with weighted levers at each of the frame (for the Distant signals) which pulled down much closer to the floor than the remainder .
 However it is not known if the lever-frame received the modification to limit the stroke of the end levers and convert them to the 'normal' pattern.

 |Spetisbury Signal Diagram 1901